 But overall if you are interested in an awesome watch with music, the fenix 5 plus watches are the best available right now.

 - Improved connectivity with Bluetooth headphones

 - Music storage and streaming services

 2. Garmin vivoactive 3

-With a price range starting at $299, the vivoactive has a very nice five-day battery life, and a GPS battery life of 13 hours.
-It is water resistant up to 50m, so you can run in the rain and go for a swim after, while tracking your strokes!
+The vivoactive 3 has a five-day battery life, and a GPS battery of 13 hours.
+And about 5 hours with GPS and music.
+It is water resistant up to 50m, so you can run in the rain and go for a swim!
+It even tracks swim strokes, distance, and speed.

-This watch is equipped with a very accurate heartrate monitor to see how fit you’re becoming, including tracking your level of cardio fitness.
+This watch uses heart rate to track your level of cardio fitness.
 Then you can compare how fit you are with others in your age group and gender in the app.
 It also measures stress and recovery throughout the day.
 Enjoy over 15 preloaded GPS and indoor sport profiles from swimming, running, snowboarding and much more.